MaherKSantina/MSDialogViewController/README.md

 # MSDialogViewController
-A subclass of UIViewController that will be presented in a popover dialog
+A subclass of UIViewController that will be presented in a dialog